ltcperera/tmux-settings/README.md

    cp tmux.conf ~/.tmux.conf
 ~~~

-3. Copy all of the *.yml files to the ~/.tmuxinator directory
+3. Copy all of the *.yml files to the ~/.tmuxinator directory:

 ~~~
    cp *.yml ~/.tmuxinator